openelb/website/content/en/blog/porterlb-boosts-kubernetes-on-bare-metal.md

 ### Elegant

 After PorterLB is installed in a Kubernetes cluster, a porter-manager Deployment that contains a porter-manager Pod is created.
 The porter-manager Pod implements the functionality of PorterLB for the entire Kubernetes cluster.
-For high availability, you can scale the porter-manager Deployment and assign multiple PorterLB replicas (porter-manager pods) to multiple cluster nodes.
+For high availability, you can scale the porter-manager Deployment and assign multiple PorterLB replicas (porter-manager Pods) to multiple cluster nodes.
 This simple architecture ensures that PorterLB can be easily managed and integrated with other systems.

 ### Flexible